nojsja/electron-re/README.md

 2. In Nodejs/Electron Project

-Besides, If you want to create some sub processes (see nodejs `child_process`) that not depends on `electron runtime`, there is a process-pool written for pure `nodejs runtime` and and can be used in electron/nodejs both.
+Besides, If you want to create some sub processes (see nodejs `child_process`) that not depends on `electron runtime`, there is a process-pool written for pure `nodejs runtime` and can be used in electron/nodejs both.
 Check usage of `ChildProcessPool` and `ProcessHost` below, simple and flexible.

 #### II ) Install
 -----